VIC: Adjudicator's Time for Determination

 - Confirm that each party is to be polite to the other and not interrupt while making relevant comments on submissions or responding from queries of the adjudicator.
 No questioning of one party by the other is allowed.

 The adjudicator may ask relevant clarifying type questions referable to the payment schedule, respondent's response, written submissions or comments to elicit accurate information or to achieve a correct understanding.
 However, the adjudicator is not there to cross-examine either party.
 An adjudicator is also entitled to carry out an inspection of any matter to which the payment claim relates.
 An inspection will normally only be held where it is considered essential for a finding on a party's written submission.
 An inspection can include a site visit of the construction work or inspection of related services or goods provided, documents, reports, plans or papers, relating to the payment claim.
 The adjudicator will inform the claimant and respondent of what and when he/she intends to carry out an inspection.
 All the parties should be present at the inspection.
-Only the parties themselves can make any comments at the inspection on written submission already provided to the adjudicator.
+Unless the parties and adjudicator agree to legal representation, only the parties themselves can make any comments at the inspection on written submission already provided to the adjudicator.
 Comments or submissions by others such as consultants or witnesses can't be sought or considered by the adjudicator.